koomited/DataBeez_Hackaton_Data_Engineer/README.md

    astro dev start
 ```
 4. Access the Airflow UI at http://localhost:8080 and trigger your DAGs.
-5. Use Power BI to connect to the PostgreSQL database for data visualization.
+5. Use Tableau to connect to the PostgreSQL database for data visualization.

 ---